garnierclement/pfe/sensors/README.md

 ### Write your scripts/programs

-According to the written `description.json` file, now you should write your scripts.
+According to the written `description.json` file, now you should write your scripts or dedicated programs and drivers.

 For the `bootstrap` procedure and the `check` step of the `request` procedure